 Multiple tools and techniques may be used to identify and exploit vulnerabilities in the target service.

-During the Analysis phase of the attack, adversaries gain information into repetitive user behavior.
-They use the predictability and common behavioral patterns of the victims, combined with vulnerabilities in the watering hole service, to deliver the malware payload across secure enterprise IT networks.
+During the analysis phase of the attack, adversaries gain information into repetitive user behavior.
+They exploit the predictability and behavioral patterns of the victims.
+They combine this with vulnerabilities in the watering hole service.
+This allows them to deliver the malware payload.
+The payload is then spread across secure enterprise IT networks.

 To defend against this threat, business organizations must reevaluate their support for third-party services and network access mechanisms facing risks of watering hole attacks.